 To assess whether your grass is getting enough water, check the moistness of the soil.
 Cracked and compacted soil can be a tell-all for dry grass.
 Drought-free grass is happy, healthy grass.
 Aim to water your grass with 1-2 inches weekly.
 Setting up a watering schedule and using programmable sprinkler systems can help keep this part of your lawn care on task.
 For more grass care tips, check out everything you need to know about watering your lawn.

 Aside from watering your lawn, the best way to combat cracked and compacted soil is to aerate your lawn.
 Lawn aeration is a grass care regimen that involves poking holes in the grass's surface and loosening the soil.
-These holes act as a tunnel for air, water, sunlight, and nutrients to travel easily to the grassroots under the soil.
-Before you aerate your lawn, learn which products can make this step easier for application, such as liquid lawn care products.
+These holes act as a tunnel for air, water, and nutrients to travel easily to the grassroots under the soil.

-Though lawn aeration is not necessary every week, it is a crucial grass care step.
-Learn more about knowing when the right time to aerate your grass and other essential aeration tips here.
+Though lawn aeration is not necessary all that often, it is a crucial grass care step.

 The best way to counteract any physical signs of lawn issues is to go beneath the grass and assess your soil's health.
 You can keep up with routine grass care and maintenance, but only fertilization can help if there is an issue with your soil.
 By conducting a soil test, you can learn more about the soil's pH balance and nutrient-richness.